 Financial instruments that potentially subject the Organization to concentrations of credit risk consist principally of cash equivalents.
 The Company maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
-The uninsured balance (in excess of \$250,000 in the same financial institution) as of March 31, 2019 equaled \$10,826.
+At March 31, 2020, balances in the Organization's cash accounts were below the level of insurance (in excess of \$250,000 in the same financial institution) provided by the Federal Deposit Insurance Corporation (FDIC).
 The Company has not experienced any losses in such accounts.
 Management believes that the Company is not exposed to any significant credit risk on cash and cash equivalents.
-At March 31, 2018, balances in the Organization's cash accounts were below the level of insurance provided by the Federal Deposit Insurance Corporation (FDIC).
 In addition, Investments are not insured by the FDIC.

 Although the Organization has a large number of contributors comprising its contributor base, the Organization's activities and functions benefit significantly from the support of the City of Miami Beach.
-For the years ended March 31, 2019 and 2018, revenues (both in-kind and in cash) from this governmental entity amounted to \$678,194 and \$752,026, respectively.
+For the years ended March 31, 2020 and 2019, revenues (both in-kind and in cash) from this governmental entity amounted to \$692,470 and \$678,194, respectively.